Cheap dairy, Trader Joe's: What Canadians missed most about driving to the US | News

 Trips and vacations in the US

-There are so many drive-able spots to visit in the US, but we never really appreciated them until we couldn’t go anymore.
-Get ready to pack a sense of adventure with beautiful US national parks to the 2022 travel itinerary.
+There are so many drive-able spots to visit in the US, and many Canadians are excited to visit them once again.
+US national parks will be high on the 2022 travel wish list for many Canadians.

 - You might also like: